enarjord/passivbot/README.md

     "starting_k": 0,                         # k is incremented by 1 per iteration until k == n_jackrabbit_iterations
     "n_jackrabbit_iterations": 200,          # see below for more info on jackrabbit

-    "min_notional": 1.0,                     # used with binance: entry qty must be greater than min_notional / price
     "cross_mode": true,                      # true for cross mode, false for isolated mode "max_leverage": 75,                      # max allowed leverage for symbol "do_long": true,